the-lab-guy/mylang/README.md

 	+ Remove two numbers from the top of the Stack, multiply them together and put the result on top of the Stack.
 - `DIV`
 	+ Remove two numbers from the top of the Stack, divide the second number by the first and put the result on top of the Stack.
+- `NEG`
+	+ Negate the number on top of the Stack, thus changing a positive value into a negative one, and vice-versa.

 ### Type Conversions
 - `FLOOR`